snowdriftcoop/snowdrift/BEGINNERS.md

 changes.
 For example, when fixing a problem in the header, a good branch name would be `header-fix`.

-## Editing
+### Editing

+#### Notes about editing and files

-Until you understand more about the Yesod web framework, you probably don't want to edit the nitty-gritty parts of the source code.
+Until you understand more about the Yesod web framework, you probably don't want to touch the nitty-gritty parts of the source code.
 However, the files in the project's `templates` directory are comparable to basic HTML, CSS, and JavaScript.
-Beginners can quickly learn how to make basic changes to those files.
+Beginners can quickly learn how to make changes to those files.
 Basically, Hamlet=HTML and Cassius=CSS but with easier, more concise syntax that uses indentation instead of closing tags.
 Julius files are simply containers for JavaScript.